dflydev/nimble-tutorial/README.md

 It is expected that you know how to edit PHP files.

-If you have questions related to any of the installation instructions below, please email me at beau@dflydev.com, or find me (simensen) on IRC's Freenode network.
+If you have questions related to any of the installation instructions below, please email me at beau@dflydev.com, or find me (simensen) on IRC's Freenode network channel #dflydev.

 ### Composer